How to Use Interim Leadership During Scale-Up, Integration, and Exit Events

 Executive and board search partners play an important role in connecting transitioning leaders with the right opportunities.
 They help executives clarify where they add the most value: which stages of company growth, which industries or ownership models, and which types of mandates.
 Recruiters also provide feedback on how your track record reads from a client’s perspective and how to adjust your messaging for advisory or board work instead of pure operating roles.

-For organizations, executive recruiters help define when a fractional executive, advisor, or independent director makes more sense than another permanent C‑suite hire.
+For organizations, executive recruiters help define when a fractional executive, advisor, or independent director makes more sense than another full-time C‑suite hire.
 They can design roles that give businesses the senior leadership they need while offering executives the flexibility they want.

 If your company is looking for qualified, reliable leaders, G.A.
 Rogers & Associates can help you find and hire them.
 We thoroughly screen all of our candidates to ensure they have the skills, executive experience, and leadership style you need and that they will be a strong fit for your organization.
 Contact your nearest location today.